Words by Lula Criado

 But thankfully the scientific field is also taking a step toward the unknown as is seen in the work of Rupert Sheldrake and Fritjof Capra which are bringing a more holistic approach to science.

 You couldn’t live without…

-I’m really fascinated about plants and I’m very exited about how the scientific field is unveiling the amazing features they have and how though my design practice I can have the freedom to imagine and propose future realities.
-And the most exiting part is that I’m sure this is just the beginning.
-There is a lot to prove and lot to be discover!
+I’m really fascinated about plants and I’m very excited about how the scientific field is unveiling the amazing features they have and how through my design practice I can have the freedom to imagine and propose future realities.
+And the most exciting part is that I’m sure this is just the beginning.
+There is a lot to prove and a lot to discover!